scottvr/PBVD/README.md

 The PBVD utilizes a 405nm diode laser to create luminous patterns within a peanut butter-filled display case.
 By harnessing the phosphorescent/flourescent properties of peanut butter, this project aims to demonstrate a novel approach to vector display technology.

+For details, status, and history, check out the [PBVD wiki](https://github.com/scottvr/PBVD/wiki/PBVD-blog), which I will be using as a sort of blog.
 ## Components

 - **Display Case**: A 25 cm x 17.5 cm x 5 cm rectangular prism made of plexiglass or a similar transparent material.
 - **Laser Module**: A 200mW 405nm diode laser.
 - **Mechanical Yoke**: An x/y axis mechanical yoke for precise laser positioning.
 - **Control Unit**: An Arduino or similar microcontroller to drive the motors and control the laser.
-- **Peanut Butter**: For initial experiments, we recommend Peter Pan peanut butter due to its cost-effectiveness.
+- **Peanut Butter**: For initial experiments, we recommend a consumer brand such as Peter Pan due to its cost-effectiveness.

-## Bill of Materials (BOM)
+## Requisite Materials

 - **Display Case Material**: Plexiglass, 25 cm x 17.5 cm x 5 cm
 - **405nm Diode Laser**: 200mW